owid/owid-grapher-py/README.md

 - `0.1.3`
     - Do not render the data when auto-generating notebooks
     - Allow fetching data by slug
+    - Allow fetching data and config from dev environments
 - `0.1.2`
     - Support timespans with `select()`
 - `0.1.1`